Epidemiologic Methods III

 - Describe and estimate the magnitude of potential sources of bias in observational,

-quasi-experimental, or randomized studies, including confounding, selection bias, missing
+quasi-experimental, or randomized studies, including confounding, selection bias, and measurement bias.

-- Distinguish between the goals of etiologic and prognostic studies.
+- Distinguish between the goals of causation-oriented and prediction-oriented research.

 - Review applied quantitative articles in chronic disease epidemiology, summarize